LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 ![Proteine_Profile](images/Proteine_Profile.png)

 A protein’s polypeptide chain typically consist of around 200-300 amino acids, but it can consist of far less or far more.
 The amino acids can occure at any position in a chain, meaning that even for a chain consisting of 4 amino acids, there are 204 possible distinct combinations.
-In the used [dataset](#the-dataset) the average protein chain cosists of 208 amino acids.
+In the used [dataset](#the-dataset) the average protein chain consists of 208 amino acids.

 Proteins’ secondary structure determines structural states of local segments of amino acid residues in the protein.
 The alpha-helix state for instance forms a coiled up shape and the beta-strand forms a zig-zag like shape etc. The secondary structure of the protein is interesting because it, as mentioned in the introduction, reveals important chemical properties of the protein and because it can be used for further predicting it’s tertiary structure.
 When predicting protein's secondary structure we distinguish between **3-state SS** prediction and **8-state SS** prediction.